INVITATION TO THE FORUM CONFERENCE 2008 AT THE UNIVERSITY OF TROMSØ, NORWAY, OCTOBER 22TH – 23TH, 2008

 We hereby invite you or your organization to this year’s conference hosted by the Forum for Development Cooperation with Indigenous Peoples.
-The conference takes place at the University of Tromsø on October 18th – 19th 2007.
-The title of the Forum conference 2007 is ”Indigenous Peoples – Migration and Urbanisation”.
+The conference takes place at the University of Tromsø on October 22nd – 23rd 2008.
+The title of the Forum conference 2008 is ”Indigenous Peoples, Natural Environments and Climate changes”.

 “Forum for Development Cooperation with Indigenous Peoples” was established in 2000, and is a meeting place for researchers, development workers, administrators and activists working with indigenous peoples’ issues, and where they can share experiences from their work with different development projects related to indigenous peoples.
 The Forum has a Board located with the Centre for Sámi Studies at the University of Tromsø, with external representation from other research institutions, Indigenous advocacy NGOs and the Sámi Council.
 The Forum provides a focus on national and transnational strategies concerning indigenous peoples, and how this influences the capacity and ability of indigenous peoples to shape and control their own development.